void

 maribor.png

-Maribor is mentioned in an anecdote by Švejk about tailor Hývl who had a slip of tongue on the train route Maribor - Leoben - Prague because he thought no one else in the compartment spoke Czech.
+Maribor is mentioned in an anecdote by Švejk about tailor Hývl, who let something slip on the train route Maribor - Leoben - Prague because he thought no one else in the compartment spoke Czech.
 The tailor had bought a joint of ham here.

 Background

 Maribor is the second-largest city in Slovenia, located on the river Drava.
-The population number is now (2019) appx.
-112,000.
+Its population was approximately 112,000 in 2019.

-Until 1918 it belonged to the Austrian crown-land of Styria and was at the time 80 per cent German-speaking.
-In 1890 it housed a bishop seat, and was the home several educational institutions as well as some industry.
+Until 1918, it belonged to the Austrian crown land of Styria and was at that time 80 per cent German-speaking.
+In 1890, it was the seat of a bishop and was home to several educational institutions as well as some industry.

-One of the prototypes of characters from The Good Soldier Švejk, Rudolf Lukas, attended a preparatory course for cadet school here from 1903 until 1904.
-Another well-known prototype, Ludvík Lacina, also spent some time here, as Feldkurat in 1912.
+One of the prototypes for characters in The Good Soldier Švejk, Rudolf Lukas, attended a preparatory course for cadet school here from 1903 to 1904.
+Another well-known prototype, Ludvík Lacina, also spent some time here as Feldkurat in 1912.

 Hašek and Styria

-The author's inspiration for the use of Styria (and the described train route) as a theme in the novel is probably a trip he undertook in the summer of 1905.
-His travel companions for parts of this apostolical journey were painter Jaroslav Kubín and the actor František Vágner.
-His travels that year is described by Václav Menger and is also featured in Strana mírného pokroku v mezích zákona.
-Hašek also touches on the journey in the stories Rozjímání o počátku cesty and O sportu.
+The author's inspiration for using Styria (and the described train route) as a theme in the novel is probably a trip he undertook in the summer of 1905.
+His travel companions for parts of this apostolic journey were the painter Jaroslav Kubín and the actor František Vágner.
+His travels that year are described by Václav Menger and are also featured in Strana mírného pokroku v mezích zákona.
+Hašek also touches on the journey in the stories Contemplation on the Beginning of the Journey[a] and On Sports[b].

 Jaroslav Hašek: O sportu (1907)